Angela Barnes: You Can't Take It With You

 Barnes's stand-up series on BBC Radio 4 was based on her critically acclaimed début show at the Edinburgh Festival Fringe 2014, You Can't Take It With You.
 The show covers important topics such as life, love, family, work and death.
 The four-episode series is in part a tribute to her characterful late father, who was a sex shop manager, naturist, swinger and an enthusiast for caravans and pranks, and a major influence on Barnes.
 He taught her a carpe diem approach to life, and the show takes its name from his motto.
 This ran for two series, in 2016 and 2019.

 Angela Barnes's Cold War Secrets

 Made with Adnan Ahmed, Barnes spoke to people about the Cold War, and to John Robins about how to survive a nuclear apocalypse.

 Campaigns

-Following the violent murder of Australian comedian Eurydice Dixon in Melbourne, Barnes led the setting up of The Home Safe Collective, a free cab service for comedians at the Edinburgh Festival Fringe who are members of vulnerable groups to ensure they get home safely from gigs.
+Following the violent murder of Australian comedian Eurydice Dixon in Melbourne, Barnes led the setting up of The Home Safe Collective, a free cab service for comedians at the Edinburgh Fringe Festival who are members of vulnerable groups to ensure they get home safely from gigs.
 The scheme won the 2018 panel prize award at the Edinburgh comedy awards.